theojin/tizen-docs/docs/application/dotnet/get-started/mobile/first-app.md

-# Create Your First Tizen Mobile .NET Application
+# Create Your First Tizen Headed .NET Application

 The Tizen .NET framework allows you to easily and efficiently create applications for Tizen.
 Study the following instructions to help